DjangoCrypto/django-crypto-extensions/docs/3_usage.rst

 + each CryptoField has 2 kwargs ``salt_settings_env`` and ``password``.
 + salt_settings_env - name of variable stored in ``settings.py`` file, which will be used as cryptographic salt. ``default: salt_settings_env = 'SECRET_KEY'`` if settings not set or no SECRET_KEY in setting ``default: salt = "Salt123!!!"``
 + password - password to be used in encryption process of given field (together with salt set globally) ``default = 'password'``
++ password_field - name of field from which to import password.
+It i most recommended to ue @property instead of actual field

 **Example**::